-Hedging and borrowing is undertaken by a Corporate Subsidiary and therefore the Company had no cash flows for this on an IFRS Basis.
+Hedging and borrowing is undertaken by a Corporate Subsidiary and therefore the Company had no cashflows for this on an IFRS Basis.
 On an Investment Basis, the £1.6m cash outflow (2017: £1.4m cash outflow) comprised £1.3m from foreign exchange rate hedging settlements in the period and £0.3m movement in capitalised debt arrangement costs.
 The Corporate Group enters into forward sales to hedge FX exposure in line with the Company's hedging policy set out below.

 Dividends paid in the period increased 14%, or £8.7m, to £70.3m (2017: £61.6m) reflecting increased shares in issue combined with a higher dividend per share.
-Dividend cash cover, which compares operational cash flow excluding profits on disposal of £74.7m (2017: £77.9m) to dividends paid, was 1.06 times (2017: 1.26 times).
+Dividend cash cover, which compares operational cashflow excluding profits on disposal of £74.7m (2017: £77.9m) to dividends paid, was 1.06 times (2017: 1.26 times).
+Including profits on disposal of £18.9m, dividend cash cover in the period was 1.33 times.
 The reduced dividend cash cover arose from Carillion's insolvency which in the period caused restrictions on distributions to equity on ten projects.